Table of Contents

 If you aren’t sure what bundles are worth buying, you can check out our monthly breakdown of upcoming and current bundle offers!

 If you don’t own the base card for a variant you buy, you can gain access to the card early!
-You will still unlock the base card later in the collection track.
+The base card will then be immediately unlocked with it!

 Weekend missions are special challenges that appear from 11pm est on Friday and last until 11pm est on Monday.
 These missions will challenge the player to win games using the season pass card, the newly released card, and to win games in general.
 Each week the rewards may change, but will often offer tokens, credits, gold, or season pass xp.
 If you don’t own the cards featured in the mission, you cannot complete the mission.